idlemoor/distcc-tools/README.md

 This package sets up a 'masquerade mode' distcc client for gcc (including g++ and objc) and clang/clang++.

-With Slackware 14.2, this package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).
+With Slackware-current, this package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).

 #### Configuring distcc

-After installing distcc-masq-client, please configure it by editing the file /etc/distcc/hosts -- you should change '127.0.0.1' to the distcc host specification for your servers.
+**After installing distcc-masq-client, please configure it** by editing the file /etc/distcc/hosts -- you should change '127.0.0.1' to the distcc host specification for your servers.
 This file sets the system-wide default.